-National Park Trust is committed to restoring the connection between children and the natural world by ensuring that everyone has an extraordinary American park experience.
-NPT’s signature school program, Where's Buddy Bison Been?, has engaged 10,000 youngsters with their local parks and public lands – 3,000 from DC alone – providing teachers with hands-on resources for science and history classes that give their lessons a unique park flavor.
-Creating opportunities for kids to visit local, state, or national parks (for free and sometimes for the first time) is central, and since transportation is the primary obstacle NPT handles the logistics and covers the costs.
-From park trips, to canoe trips down the Anacostia River, to service projects in Rock Creek Park, the Trust has made conservation relevant, and enrapturing, for thousands of DC-area youth.
-After all, preservation is at the heart of NPT, which has overseen 100 completed land projects in parks, forests, and wildlife refuges.
+National Park Trust is committed to getting kids unplugged, outside, and inspired by the natural world.
+Its signature Buddy Bison School Program has engaged 16,000 youngsters with American parks and public lands – 6,000 from the DC metro area alone – providing teachers with hands-on resources for science and history classes that enhance existing school curricula.
+And the benefits to children’s brains and bodies are undeniable: studies show that spending time outdoors eases symptoms of depression and ADHD, and helps curb obesity and diabetes.
+To create opportunities for kids to visit local, state, or national parks, NPT handles the logistics and covers transportation costs (the primary obstacle for most schools).
+From park trips, to canoe adventures, to service projects, the Trust has made conservation relevant and exciting for thousands of DC-area youth.
+After all, preservation is at the heart of NPT, which has overseen 100 land projects in parks, forests, and wildlife refuges.
 The goal of the Trust's education programs?
-Cultivating a new generation of park stewards and conservationists.
+Cultivating future park stewards and conservationists.
 You can join your resources with theirs.